zouharvi/partial-answers-artefacts/README.md

 The source code is located in `src/`.
 Scripts that produce figures are located in `src/figures/`.
+All publicly exposed source files contain help messages which can be invoked with `-h` or `--help`.
 Directory tree inside `data/` is automatically created when running `make data_all`.